Collect3/CTAppearance/README.md

 [@djfumberger](https://twitter.com/djfumberger)

 ## License
-CTChromecast is available under the MIT license.
+CTAppearance is available under the MIT license.
 See the LICENSE file for more info.